Thanks be to God!

 Bible Study/Spirituality Class/Focused Religious Education

-A Sunday morning Bible Study is conducted year round prior to Mass.
+A Sunday morning Spirituality Class is conducted year round after the Mass.
 All members of the parish are invited to attend.
 The emphasis of this study is toward a greater understanding of God’s Word.

 Periodically, the rector may also conduct a focused adult religious education class using the “block” method to study a particular topic.

 Children must be brought up in the knowledge and love of the Lord and young people need instruction and support to translate the teachings of their early years into a mature faith as adults.

 Our nursery and baby sitting service are held in the parish hall.
 Adult supervision is provided during the Sunday Mass service.

 Church Sunday School

-Our Sunday school program for children is in the parish hall after the Mass.
-The children are divided into three groups:
+Our Psalm-Children Sunday School program for children is in the parish hall on Sunday after the Mass.

 The children cover a variety of material learning the elements of Christian faith through instruction and explanation of the 1928 Book of Common Prayer, Bible stories, and the teachings of the church.
 Periodically the children perform special religious programs for the congregation.
 A pre-Confirmation class is offered as a preparation for the Confirmation class conducted by the rector.
-Children rejoin their families in the sanctuary for a blessing at Communion time and for the remainder of the service.
+All Children should attend the entire Mass where their parents (or guardians) can help pass the Christian faith to them through family participation.

 Boys of the parish ten and up are eligible to serve as torchbearers who assist the priest in liturgical services as members of the Acolyte Guild.